This pretty broccoli bowl may be simple, but it has a lot going for it. Here’s what I like about this little beauty.

 - 1/2 cup water

-- 2 cups cooked brown rice or quinoa - See notes.
+- 2 cups cooked long-grain brown rice - or quinoa – see notes

 - 1/2 teaspoon granulated onion

 - 1/8 teaspoon dried basil

 - 3/4 cup cooked white beans - drained but not rinsed

 - In a medium saucepan, saute onions over medium/low heat for 6 to 8 minutes.
 (You can use a tablespoon or so of olive oil to sauté the onions or you can use this method to saute without oil.)
 Onions should be nicely browned.
 If they start to brown too much, reduce heat to low.

 - Meanwhile prepare broccoli.

 - When onions are done, transfer to a separate container.
 Set aside.